 Is being located in a specific area of DFW necessary for your business?
 You’ll want to factor in things like where your average employee lives, parking opportunities and prices, and customer access.
 Certain businesses need to be in a trendier area like Uptown to thrive, and some will do just fine in a more family-centric area like Northern Dallas.

 Your budget may also be a large part of the equation when it comes to determining your location since some areas of DFW are much more expensive on average than others.

-You can start to calculate how much space you need based on a rough estimate of about 125-150 square feet per employee.
-While this may not provide a totally accurate estimate, it can give you a good jumping off point to determine about how much space you’ll need.
-Don’t forget additional square footage for common areas, meeting rooms, reception areas or wait rooms.
+You can start to calculate how much space you need based on a rough estimate of about 125 – 150 square feet per employee.
+While this may not provide a totally accurate estimate, it can give you a good jumping-off point to determine how much space you’ll need.
+Don’t forget additional square footage for common areas, meeting rooms, reception areas or waiting rooms.

 Let Executive Workspace find your perfect office in DFW

 Find the office space that works best for your business with a variety of office types and locations from Executive Workspace.
 We have multiple locations throughout the Dallas/Fort Worth area, so you can find your office in your ideal location.
 Choose from office types like private offices, shared space, temporary offices, and flexible offices, and decide on a short or long-term lease.
 You can even customize your office space to guarantee you get the exact office you’re looking for.